-No bear ever needs to go at it alone.
-Many people have thoughts about suicide at some point in their lives.
+No bear ever needs to go through it alone.
+Many people have had thoughts about suicide at some point in their lives.
 In fact, 1 in 10 college students report having thought about suicide in the last year.
-For most people these thoughts do not lead to actions, but they can be very serious and represent a real danger.
+For most people, these thoughts do not lead to actions but they can be very serious and represent a real danger.
 If you are having thoughts of suicide, please reach out now.

 - If you are at immediate risk of harming yourself or someone else, call 911 or go to the nearest emergency room.

 - You can contact Campus Counseling Services between 8 a.m.-5 p.m. at 740-351-3608, or stop by our office located on the 2nd floor of the University Center, Suite 205, to request an emergency appointment.